Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 Burns: Add 5 drops of lavender oil to a tablespoon of soothing aloe vera and mix well.
 Apply liberally to inflamed skin 3 times a day to help soothe pain and heal quicker.

 Colic: A comforting tummy massage with lavender oil diluted in warmed olive or coconut oil can help relieve the pain.
+Otherwise, warm up a lavender infused heat wrap in the microwave and drape over the stomach.
 Warm lavender baths have also been found to help relax and soothe colicky infants.

 Cold, Cough or Congestion: Blocked stuffy nose or an irritation cough?
 Try a diffuser blend of lavender, frankincense and lemon oils in a well-ventilated room.